Facing Change Museum Communities of Learning: Call for Applications

 Museums will be asked to participate in various data collection and evaluation processes throughout the program period, as a requirement of the Facing Change funders.
 The data collected will be used to inform the museum’s own understanding and planning and, as a whole, to evaluate the effectiveness of the Facing Change program.
 We recognize the sensitive nature of this work and respect the participating museums’ and individuals’ privacy.
 No personally identifiable information or museum-specific information will ever be shared publicly without the relevant individual’s/museum’s explicit consent.

 Applications must be submitted by 11:59 p.m.
-(PT) on May 10, 2019.
+(PT) on May 17, 2019.
+(Note: this deadline has been extended to accommodate museums in communities experiencing extreme weather at the time of the original deadline of May 10.)
 Museums will be notified if they have been selected to participate in June; the program begins for selected museums in the summer of 2019.

 The application is submitted through an online system where you will answer questions and upload documents.
 Applications submitted by email or sent in hard copy will not be considered.
 To view a sample application, please see Sample Facing Change Application.

 - TIN or EIN: A TIN (Taxpayer Identification Number) or EIN (Employer Identification Number) is a nine-digit number that the internal Revenue Service (IRS) assigns to business entities.
 The IRS uses this number to identify taxpayers who are required to file various business tax returns.
 This is a free service offered by the IRS; apply and receive your EIN immediately here.

 - Letter of Support: Letter(s) signed by the museum’s CEO/director and the board chair (separate or joint letters).
 Inclusion of governance committee chair in letter of support is strongly encouraged.
 Letter(s) should indicate institutional and board support of full participation in Facing Change, if accepted.